An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 Don'ts:

-- Alcohol is only appropriate if you are certain the recipient consumes it.
+- Alcohol is only appropriate if you know for sure that the recipient consumes it

-The ritual of refusal: A cultural act of hospitality is the ritualized refusal of a gift, which is only accepted after the giver's insistence.
-This is not a true rejection, but a sign of humility.
+The Ritual of Refusal: A cultural act of hospitality is the ritualized refusal of a gift, which is only accepted after the giver insists.
+This is not a genuine refusal, but a sign of modesty.

 India: Festivals and the Power of Symbolism